About

 The Vignelli Center for Design Studies is not a shrine to workshop the Vignellis in.
 It is a place of discourse where we learn from the lessons they left us and debate their value in an ongoing evolution of design thinking.
 The Vignellis taught us that Design is a systematic and scalable framework for solving problems large and small.
 Their philosophy 'Design is One' leaves us with a universal message that design is a lens through which we can envision a more inclusive and sustainable tomorrow.
 I think of this as a vision of design-education that is a long term strategy for peace and clarity in a moment when the world needs this kind of thinking more than ever.

+Text written by Josh Owen.
 Published by and available from Electa Press.

-Prologue for: RZLBD Letters
+Prologue for book: RZLBD Letters

 “The inferno of the living is not something that will be; if there is one, it is what is already here, the inferno where we live every day, that we form by being together.”